ThePhenomenon1/ImageManipulation-/README.md

 against an alien invasion.
 As the dark clouds gather, Earth is left with no choice but to prepare.
 The valorous NOHTYPs and the glorious AVAJs have been summoned for duty.

-More spine-tingling information to be released soon on my upcoming Django web application.
+More spine-tingling information to be released soon on my upcoming Django web application, to be reased on Heroku and it could even feature the powerful Django REST Framework.

 The Phenomenon